JorelAli/CommandAPI/docssrc/src/functionarguments.md

 ### Example - Minecraft's /function command

 Since it's a little difficult to demonstrate a custom use for the `FunctionArgument`, we will show how you can implement Vanilla Minecraft's `/function` command.
-In this example, we want a command that uses the following structure:
+In this example, we want a command that uses the following syntax:

 ```
 /runfunction <function>